 When photographing actions and sports, the burst mode (Continuous-shooting mode) is an ideal choice as it allows you to shoot continuously as long as your finger is pressing down on the shutter button.
 In other words, you can capture many images as the action unfolds until the camera’s buffer and/or the camera’s card fills up.

 In this tutorial, I’m going to explain How to Use Burst Mode in Photography, when we can use them, and what are its limitations.
 Finally, I will recommend the top camera bodies that have the fastest burst speed.

 Burst mode is also known as continuous shooting mode or continuous high-speed mode.
 This mode allows you to make a series of photographs in quick succession.
 With burst mode activated, a photographer can hold the shutter button down and the camera will take multiple photographs, minimizing the interval between shots.

 Because burst mode records moments much faster than taking shots manually, it increases the chance of catching the right moment from successful photographs of a fast-action event, and fast shutter speed photography.

 Burst mode lets you capture “The decisive moment”, which is when everything in the scene comes together in a perfect moment, in other words, it is capturing the photo with the perfect timing.
-Normally you need to take many shots of the same subject, after that you may choose the best one.
+Normally you need to take many shots of the same subject, and after that you may choose the best one.

 When shooting still subjects you don’t require burst mode.
 Those extra images are just taking up space, with only one exception, when using burst with a bracketing mode.